Cyusa8/Django-Authentication/README.md

 # Django-Authentication
-Authentication and registration in django.
+Authenticanting Registration and login in django.